What Ferrari Color Options are Available?

 While the association with Italian racing may have led some to believe that Ferraris must be in Rosso Corsa, there are numerous other color options available.
 Since red has such a historical significance, there is a huge selection of hues in this color.
 When Ferrari debuts a new model, a color is formulated especially for the launch of the model.
 Rosso Portofino is the newest shade of Ferrari red that was created for the Ferrari Portofino.

 Which Ferrari Color Options Suit You?

 Reading about them is one thing, but figuring out which Ferrari color speaks to you requires getting up close and personal with these supercars.
-You can do just that at Continental Ferrari near Chicago.
-Even if you’re coming from St. Louis or Indianapolis, it’s worth the trip to spend some time with some of the most beautiful vehicles the world has even known — and we can bring your choice to you anywhere in the continental US.
+You can do just that at Continental AutoSports Ferrari near Chicago.
+Even if you’re coming from Indianapolis or Milwaukee, it’s worth the trip to spend some time with some of the most beautiful vehicles the world has even known — and we can bring your choice to you anywhere in the continental US.